FlyGlas/WMRP/README.md

 Features:
-* low offset op amp for soldering tip temperature measurement with type c thermocouple
+* low offset op amp for soldering tip temperature measurement with type D thermocouple
 * cold junction compensation using the PTC (KTY82-110) included in the WMRP soldering pencil
 * input voltage measurement (for use with 3 cell lipo battery)
 * soldering pencil current measurement